niemopen/ntac-admin/documents/docs/NDR-RDF-250630/rdf-comments-dpk.md

 But in RDF "object" has its natural language meaning:
 * In a natural language sentence, an object is typically a noun or pronoun that receives the action of the verb, or is the target of a preposition.
-* In an RDF subject-predicate-object triple, the object is related to the subject by the predicate, but is not restricted to having attributes or complex content other than those created by other triples.
+* In an RDF triple, the object is related to the subject by the predicate, but is not restricted to having attributes or complex content other than those created by other triples.
   Objects can be IRIs, blank nodes, or datatyped literals, none of which are complex.